- Send, request, receive, claim, or withdraw money or find past transactions with pay.google.com or the old Google Pay app .

 - Check out on Google products like Photos and Play.

-- Make quick and easy purchases with your phone in stores (Android only), in apps, or on websites (see available countries).
+- Tap and pay to make quick and easy purchases with your phone (see available countries).

 - Send or receive money from friends and family (US only).